samlevine03/wordle-exploration/python/README.md

 ## Overview

 Python is probably my best language, so I wanted to have a really clean implementation of the game.
-Admittedly, I have everything running in the `main` function.
+Admittedly, I have almost everything running in the `main` function.
 The implementation is simple and concise, eliminating the need for separate helper functions while maintaining readability and efficiency.

 ## Python Implementation Notes